 What we provide for those using the kitchen at the MARC: In order to support those using the kitchen at the MARC, we provide some basic condiments and cooking staples.
 Here is a list of what we will have on hand for participants:

 •Olive oil, tamari, braggs, apple cider vinegar, balsamic vinegar, nutritional yeast, hot sauce, ketchup, mustard, salt/pepper, spices, etc.

 We also have several rice cookers and the workexchange helpers have brown rice prepared at most mealtimes.

 Workshop: You will be responsible for your own meals.
 We will be organizing several potlucks.
-(Possibly a group meal on Sunday 5/20 -- TBD)
+(We may provide a group meal one one of the nights-TBD.)

 Jam: The workexchange helpers will provide a group dinner (burrito bar) on Saturday evening of the Jam.
 (Vegetarian, wheat-free, and dairy-free options.)
 There will be healthy snack food provided in the foyer at most times.
 You are responsible for all other meals.
 Coordinating meals with other dancers is a fun part of the event.

 Campout: Everyone is responsible for their own food and cooking gear.
 At the campout, participants often pool food and fix meals in large or small groups.